fetometo/windowgen-documentation/docs/source/parameters.rst

 This section includes parameters for the impost (vertical post in the window frame) and sashes.

+- Impost
-- Impost: Activate or deactivate the impost.
+    Activate or deactivate the impost.

     .. image:: images/03_parameters_impost.gif
         :alt: Impost